You are hereFreedom School

 Storytellers (Intergenerational Sharing): The Storytellers Committee reaches out to adults and community elders to be guest speakers at Freedom School.
 Storytellers provides a space for young people to learn by listening to the stories of elders via dynamic discussions and sharing.
 Storytellers have included worker union presidents and former civil rights activists.

-If you are a community member or elder or know of one that would be willing to share their story with us, please write to: Kusum Purohit at kusum@gandhibrigade.org
+If you are a community member or elder or know of one that would be willing to share their story with us, please write to: Paula Matallana at [email protected]

 Search